rnkn/portfolio/_pages/about.md

 I call myself a filmmaker, rather than a [director][], [editor][], etc. because I usually do everything by myself.
-This is mostly through necessity because no one wants to hire me.
+This is mostly through necessity because no one wants to hire me anymore.
 My greatest strength is my artistic integrity, which is indistinguishable from years of calcified rationalisation that anyone more successful than me has sold out.
 With my sharp critical eye, I'm able to find fault with almost everything.
 I inspire in others an unshakeable suspicion that